armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 ## Compatibility matrix overview

 This compatibility matrix details what is supported in the latest Armory Enterprise release.
 Compatibility is for all minor versions of a major release version.
 For example, the information for 2.27 applies to all versions of 2.27.x, such as 2.27.0 and 2.27.1.
-Note that although Spinnaker™ is part of Armory Enterprise, what Open Source Spinnaker supports and what Armory supports is not a one-to-one relationship.
+Note that although Spinnaker™ is part of Armory Enterprise, what open source Spinnaker supports and what Armory Enterprise supports is not a one-to-one relationship.

 You can find the compatibility matrix for previous Armory Enterprise releases in the docs version for the release you are using: